nhglud/LearnOpenTK/README.md

 # Toaster 3D engine

-This is a tiny little 3D engine.
-For viewing 3D Scenes
+This is a tiny little OpenGL 3D engine learning project.
+Written in C# with OpenTK and ImGuiNet,

 Currently supports:
 - Blinn-Phong shading with multiple light sources.